 Layered with projected visual art and experimental performances, this selection of time-traveling sonic explorers deconstruct stylistic boundaries to heal ancestral trauma, present speculative soundscapes, and provide immersive audio/visual experiences.
 This event is organized by the Festival "Zürich meets San Francisco" and in partnership with the Canton of Zurich, Soundwave ((8)) Infrastructure , and the Center for New Music .

-Alexandra Maria Archuleta (Piano Rain, DJ Ladybug, Puzzle, House of Velocity) is a sound artist, producer, DJ and quilter born of Colorado soil, currently flourishing under the California Sun and Moon.
+Alexandrea Echo Archuleta (Piano Rain, DJ Ladybug, Puzzle, House of Velocity) is a sound artist, producer, DJ and quilter born of Colorado soil, currently flourishing under the California Sun and Moon.
 She began her journey performing piano in cathedrals before beginning her path in the world of technical theater.
 Inspired by patterns in nature and subliminal perception she weaves together sounds and textures, as a healing material, into a garden of memory, connecting the past through the present and into the future.
 Her soundworks, like her quilt works, hold the intention of transmitting the nurturing warmth of human touch and memory activation, delivering messages beyond space to withstand the thread and test of time.
-Her electronic lullabies, techno reflections and house inspired waterscapes function as a holistic approach to electronics and healing on the biological, emotional and spiritual levels.
-With the use of samples and forgotten 90's electronics her sounds echo the nostalgia of the past, playing with time, emotion and memory access.
+Her electronic lullabies, techno reflections and house inspired waterscapes function as a holistic approach to electronics and healing on a biological, emotional and spiritual level.
+With the use of samples and forgotten 90’s electronics her sounds echo the nostalgia of the past, playing with time, emotion and memory access.
 Our collective human bio-computer systems are operating in hyper-speed thus limiting our access to certain programs of self-healing.
-These programs become more available to the individual through acts of deep listening, meditation and touch therapy, which can be all be triggered by sound and light vibrations across space and time.
-The Universal Element of Sound is one of the many keys to wellness, both on a personal and collective plane, thus a piece of the puzzle in contributing to global health and consciousness.
+These programs become more available to the individual through acts of deep listening, trance states and touch therapy, which can be all be triggered by sound and light vibrations across space and time.
+The Universal Element of Sound is one of the many keys to wellness, both on the personal and collective planes, thus a piece of the puzzle in contributing to global health and consciousness.
 In preserving the rhythms of nature and the heartbreakingly invisible duende absent from much of the mainstream art of the present, she builds the time capsule, a body of work intended to last immortally for the future of humanity to do as thou wilt.

 Alexa Burrell is a Bay Area multimedia artist who composes intricate sonic and video works consisting primarily of sampled and found media.
 Burrell’s works emphasize the textural and visceral qualities of body, voice and identity.
 She is the video artist for House/Full of Blackwomen, a ritual performance collective created by Amara Tabor-Smith and Ellen Sebastian-Chang.
 Her work has been featured at Pro Arts Gallery, Berkeley Art Museum and Pacific Film Archive, SomArts and Eastside Arts Alliance.